-Summary of Significant Accounting Policies
+Summary of Significant Accounting Policies and Definition of Reporting Entity

-The accounting policies of the Fossil Ridge Metropolitan District No. 2 (District), located in Jefferson County, Colorado, conform to the accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
+The accounting policies of the Fossil Ridge Metropolitan District No. 3 (District), located in Jefferson County, Colorado, conform to the accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The following is a summary of the more significant policies consistently applied in the preparation of financial statements.